Lavender Care Guide: Essential Growing Tips

 Spring

-In spring, prune lavender to remove dead or damaged stems and to shape the plant.
+In spring, prune lavender to remove dead or damaged stems and shape the plant.
 This encourages new growth and flowering.
 Fertilize with a balanced, slow-release fertilizer if necessary.

 Summer